velvet-jedi/React_login/README.md

 * Secure Persistent Logins authentication with JWT without local storage of cookies or session storage (securely)

 ### Security Issue 1
-* Stitch the sign out properly so when user is inactive it logs out and their sessions is not accessible by some other user.
+* Stitch the sign out properly so when user is inactive (forgot to logout) it logs out and their sessions is not accessible by some other user.
+Solve it by "trust a device check"